 The Easter period is celebrated in countless ways all over the world, but Mardi Gras in New Orleans must surely be up there as one of the biggest and brightest.
 Taking place over a two-week period during lent, the festival celebrates all things excess, from parades, floats, costume balls and lots and lots of drinking!
-As we come up to the one-year anniversary of the pandemic, we take a closer look at why mass celebrations such as Mardi Gras are so important, and why the 2022 celebration may be the biggest ever.
+After the pandemic, mass celebrations such as Mardi Gras are more important, and even bigger, than ever.

 The name ‘Mardi Gras’ comes from the French for ‘Fat Tuesday’, reflecting the Medieval European practice of eating excessively before the ritual fasting of lent.
 Since the state of Louisiana was originally colonised by French explorers, much of the culture specific to the state has its roots in French tradition.
 Though it is unknown exactly when the first every Mardi Gras celebration occurred, a 1730 account by Marc-Antoine Caillot included reference to masked revellers enjoying music, dance and even cross-dressing.